gridschool/gridschool/_posts/2021-11-02-apply-styles-only-to-safari.md

 author_path: _authors/victor-de-leon.md
 main_category: coding
 language: en
-title: Apply styles only to safari
+title: Apply styles only to Safari
 abstract: Use this hack to apply styles only to safari
 img_url: "/uploads/code.png"
 date: 2021-11-02 07:00:00 +0000